Jacques Dubois (literary theorist)

-Jacques Dubois (born 1933, Liège), Professor emeritus of Literature at the Université de Liège invented the concept of the Literary Institution following the work of Pierre Bourdieu by analogy with other social institutions such as military, medical, and political.
-He is also a Member of the Groupe μ.
+Jacques Dubois (20 March 1933 – 12 February 2026) was a Belgian literary theorist and academic who was Professor Emeritus of Literature at the Université de Liège.
+He invented the concept of the Literary Institution following the work of Pierre Bourdieu by analogy with other social institutions such as military, medical, and political.
+He was also a member of the Groupe μ.
 In 1983, he was the main editor of the Manifesto for Walloon culture.

+Dubois was born in Liège in 1933.

 On 6 May 2003 the prestigious collection La Pléiade was enriched by 21 of Simenon's novels.
-Jacques Dubois, president of the Center for Georges Simenon Studies has chosen the Simenon's books, written the notes and surveys with another Walloon Simenon specialist Benoît Denis.
+Jacques Dubois, president of the Center for Georges Simenon Studies chose Simenon's books, written the notes and surveys with another Walloon Simenon specialist Benoît Denis.
 Jacques Dubois:

 We were totally free to choose the 21 works which will be represented in the Pléiade.
 The choice was difficult and painful.

-And Benoît Denis: We have of course included the inescapable masterpieces, The Snow Was Black, Act of Passion Mr. Hire's Engagement, The Little Saint.
+Benoît Denis:We have of course included the inescapable masterpieces, The Snow Was Black, Act of Passion Mr. Hire's Engagement, The Little Saint.
 We wanted the different periods of his life, French, American, Swiss, to be represented.
 As a result we have included works from his beginnings, less known, like Tropic Moon and The House by the Canal, where, nonetheless, all of Simenon is already present.
 We have included relatively few Maigrets, as these novels have a rather pronounced standard and repetitive aspect.

+Dubois died on 12 February 2026, at the age of 92.